docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 When DKIM is enabled:

-1. Inbound mail will verify any included DKIM signatures.
+1. Inbound mail will verify any included DKIM signatures
-2. Outbound mail is signed (_when you're sending domain has a configured DKIM key_).
+2. Outbound mail is signed (_when you're sending domain has a configured DKIM key_)

-DKIM requires a public/private key pair to enable **signing (_via private key_)** your outgoing mail, while the receiving end must query DNS to **verify (_via public key_)** the signature is trustworthy.
+DKIM requires a public/private key pair to enable **signing (_via private key_)** your outgoing mail, while the receiving end must query DNS to **verify (_via public key_)** that the signature is trustworthy.

 ### Generating Keys

 You should have:

-- At least one [email account setup][docs-accounts-add].
+- At least one [email account setup][docs-accounts-add]
-- Attached a [volume for config][docs-volumes-config] to persist the generated files to local storage.
+- Attached a [volume for config][docs-volumes-config] to persist the generated files to local storage

 DKIM is currently supported by either OpenDKIM or Rspamd: